Hyperdeterminants from the $E_8$ Discriminant: Restrictions of discriminants of Lie algebras

 \end{example}

-A general philosophy of this paper is to show that new discriminants and some well-known nontrivial hyperdeterminants can be derived by projecting the dual equation of the $E_8$ discriminant, and as such, they are a flavor of sparse resultant.
-Figure~\ref{fig:table} gives a summary.
+A general philosophy of this paper is to show that new discriminants and some well-known nontrivial hyperdeterminants can be derived by restricting the $\text{E}_8$ discriminant, and as such, they are a flavor of sparse resultant.
+Figure~\ref{fig:table} gives a summary, where we use $\big|$ to denote ``divides,'' and $\Gamma^{\text{ad}}_G$ to denote the adjoint representation of $G$.